 The Northern Base Camp is located in Tibet, near Rongbuk Monastery.
 The location where tourists visit is ‘Tourist Base Camp’ but the actual base camp for climbers is at the beginning of Rongbuk Glacier.

 How to go to Everest Base Camp?

 Well!
 The northern Everest base camp has road access.
 Vehicles can go up to Rongbuk Monastery.
-Afterward, the travelers are required to hire horse carriage or small buses.
-This rule is implemented by The China Government to minimize traffic.
+Afterward, travelers are required to hire horse carriages or small buses.
+This rule is implemented by The Chinese government to minimize traffic.

 On the other side, southern Everest base camp is possible by trekking or through a direct Helicopter tour.
 Mostly, travelers prefer trekking.
 Helicopter tours are more expensive.
 So, trekking can be an ideal choice.

 The trek starts from Lukla.
 It can take 6-9 days to reach the base camp depending on how you ascend.

 Moreover, Lukla has a couple of means of access which are by air or by road.
 It takes 30-45 minutes to fly to Tenzing-Hillary Airport, meanwhile, it takes whole days to reach Surke (village below Lukla) on the road by Jeep.

 The trekking trail to Everest Base Camp is only regulated in Nepal.
 The trek starts with the scenic flight from Kathmandu to Lukla, Tenzing-Hillary Airport.
 Then, the trekking starts from the Lukla.